 Many individuals have social media accounts.
 Students may not discuss patients, staff, or scenarios that take place in the clinical or classroom setting on social media.
 To do so violates HIPAA policies.
-Any students found to have posted comments or images onto social media/or other sites will be dealt with according to the policies of the college or individual clinical sites.
-MRI students that violate this policy may face dismissal from the program.
+Students found to have posted comments or images on social media/or other sites will be dealt with according to the college or individual clinical sites' policies.
+MRI students that violate this procedures may face dismissal from the program.